 The American Traffic Safety Services Association (ATSSA) has followed the development of connected and automated vehicle technologies with great interest.
-The potential to improve mobility & productivity while also significantly reducing vehicle crashes holds great promise, but as professionals who work every day to make our roadways safer, we feel there are three issues that must be addressed:
+The potential to improve mobility & productivity while also significantly reducing vehicle crashes holds significant promise.
+However, as professionals who work every day to make our roadways safer, we feel that the following safety considerations must be addressed:

-- 1.Semi-Automated Systems The National Highway Traffic Safety Administration's (NHTSA) listing of level two and level three automated system technologies include systems that allow motorists to relinquish control of the vehicle while expecting motorists to remain prepared to resume control upon system failure.
+• The National Highway Traffic Safety Administration's (NHTSA) listing of level two and level three automated system technologies include systems that allow motorists to relinquish control of the vehicle.
+At the same time, the technologies expect motorists to remain prepared to resume control upon system failure.
 Any concept of operations for automated or connected vehicles should not include models which tend to decrease the competency or experience of the driver.

-This is not just a motorist safety issue.
-Roadway workers are put at risk since re-engagement of control depends of driver attention.
-These systems do not interact with work zone traffic control devices or currently provide work zone specific warnings. - The latest human factors research confirms that expecting drivers to remain competent and aware in a vehicle that rarely requires their attention is an unsafe model.
-Our real-world experience demonstrates that smooth, monotonous open highways create problems with unprepared drivers who within minutes have to shift into a high skill mode to handle a narrow complicated work zone with workers just feet away. - As an industry we have spent decades working to standardize how signs, delineators and markings make roadways and work zones a familiar place for vehicle operators.
-Keeping drivers in-practice, engaged, and familiar with traffic control devices will be diminished if we take the steering wheel out of the driver's hands for hours or days at a time. - 2.
-Digital map and traveler information databases must be updated in real-time with incidents, planned events, and work zones.
+This model affects not only motorists, but roadway workers as well.
+Roadway workers are put at risk since reengagement of control depends on driver attention.
+These systems do not interact with work zone traffic control devices or currently provide work zone specific warnings.
+The latest human factors research confirms that expecting drivers to remain competent and aware in a vehicle that rarely requires their attention is an unsafe model.
+The real-world experience of our members demonstrates that implementation of highway work zones populated with workers creates problems for unprepared drivers, requiring a sudden change in how their vehicles are operated.

+ATSSA is the industry leader in promoting new technologies and devices to enhance safety for all roadway users, including roadway workers.
+All CAV features need to consider roadway workers that are not part of a typical day-to-day roadway infrastructure/operations, and can frequently appear on short notice (through work zones or incident management areas).
+CAV navigation systems that fail to properly account for these sudden features will result in significant setbacks in the implementation of CAVs, with the diminishing of the benefits of CAV.

+As an industry, significant time has been invested working to standardize traffic control devices to increase safety for all roadway users (including vehicle operators and highway workers).
+The progress that has been made over the years will be significantly diminished if driver control is removed for significant periods of time.

+• Digital map and traveler information databases must be updated in real-time with incidents, planned events, and work zones.
 The opportunities for the effective utilization of dynamic digital infrastructure maps to enhance the safety of automated vehicle technologies holds great promise.
-There is an assumption, however, amongst the general public and many auto industry professionals that statewide databases for highway construction and maintenance work is complete, accurate, and up to the minute.
-Private sector traffic data companies routinely access these databases in an attempt to build a record of roadwork around the country.
-A number of automated and connected vehicle technologies are being developed with the assumption that the roadway is digitally mapped and anomalies such as construction are noted on these maps.
+However, there is an assumption among the general public and auto industry professionals that statewide databases for highway construction and maintenance work are complete, accurate, and current.
+Private sector traffic data companies routinely access these databases attempting to build a record of roadwork around the country.
+Many automated and connected vehicle technologies are being developed with the assumption that the roadway is accurately and precisely digitally mapped, accounting for all permanent and temporary anomalies (including roadway construction).

+In order for a seamless transition and adoption of CAVs into the general vehicle population, completeness, accuracy, and real-time updating of roadway feature databases (i.e., pavement markings, signs, guardrails, flaggers, signals, intersection controls, work zones, and incident management areas) is essential.
+To achieve this, universal data standards must be established, with universal protocols for each jurisdiction to implement.
+Third-party vendors have developed products that allow for members of the public to provide updates to roadway features.
+Jurisdictions need to consider incorporating these products to enhance their data collection and maintenance.